 Doing excellent dentistry is what almost every dentist that we have ever met would ideally like to do.
 However, as competition increases as more and more corporate groups step into the business of dentistry, the competition to gain new patients keeps becoming tougher and tougher!
+This SEO 101 for dentists seeks to explain and demystify what SEO for dentists really is, and how dentists can get it to work for them.

 The future of all businesses is a little up in the air with COVID19.
 However, no matter when a vaccine comes to market, and when herd immunity is achieved, finding new patients has just gotten a little bit tougher.